anweiss/cddl/README.md

 ### Supported JSON validation features

-The following types and features of CDDL are supported by this library for validating JSON:
+The following types and features of CDDL are supported by this crate for validating JSON:

 |CDDL|JSON|
 |----|----|